Kent School Board votes against removing novel with LGBTQ+ characters from middle school library

 In December, Hanson removed “Jack of Hearts” and another book with LGBTQ+ themes from the library.
 The second book, “If I Was Your Girl,” is a young adult novel about a trans student that Kirkus Reviews describes as “a sweet, believable romance.”
 Downing objected, accusing Hanson of not following the district’s process for book challenges properly and raising questions about LGBTQ+ books being removed.

-“I’m glad that the board made a decision that affirms the diverse identities of the students in our district,” Downing said after the vote.
+“I’m glad that the board made a decision that affirms the diverse identities of the students in our district,” Downing said Wednesday, after the board’s vote.
 “I’m relieved.”

 The debate made waves across the Seattle area and elsewhere amid a major surge in book banning across the country.
 Eventually, a challenge of “Jack of Hearts” by a community member was sent to the Instructional Materials Committee, along with a response by Downing.
 Library books are choice books, not instructional materials assigned to students in classes.
 But the district didn’t have a separate process ready for library books.